Age of Revolution: Revolutions of 1848

-Taiping Revolution (1850–1864)

-The Taiping Rebellion which lasted from 1850 to 1864, was a revolt that was waged against the Qing dynasty in China, and its main causes were religious convictions rather than regional economic conditions.
-The Taiping forces were led by a cult-like group that was called the God Worshipping Society by its self-proclaimed prophet, Hong Xiuquan.
-In 1853, they seized the city of Nanjing and occupied it as their kingdom's capital city for a decade.
-However, the Taiping forces failed to overthrow the Qing dynasty, and when their rebellion was finally crushed in 1864, more than 20 million people were dead.

 Eureka Rebellion (1854)

 The Eureka Rebellion was a 20-minute shootout between the miners of Ballarat, Victoria, and the British Army.
-After the imposition of Gold Mining Licences, that being that a person had one of these to mine gold, and which cost 30 shillings a month to own a license, the miners decided that it was too much.
-So the Ballarat miners started rallies at Bakery Hill and burnt their licenses, took an oath under the flag of the Southern Cross, elected Peter Lalor as their rebellion leader, and built a stockade (a makeshift fort) around the diggings.
+After the imposition of Gold Mining Licences, that being that a person had to have one of these to mine gold, and which cost 30 shillings a month to own a license, the miners decided that it was too much.
+The Ballarat miners started rallies at Bakery Hill and burnt their licenses, took an oath under the flag of the Southern Cross, elected Peter Lalor as their rebellion leader, and built a stockade (a makeshift fort) around the diggings.
 Eventually, the British troops, led by Governor Charles Hotham of Ballarat fired upon the stockade.
 The miners fired back and lasted 20 minutes before their stockade was stormed by British troops.
 Most of the miners were arrested by the British colonial authorities, and taken to trial.
 If found guilty, they would hang for high treason.
 All were eventually acquitted.
 The Eureka Rebellion is controversially identified with the birth of democracy in Australia and interpreted by many as a political revolt.